-Note: See the Schedules tab (page 36) topic for an introduction to scheduling events.
+Note: See the Schedules tab (page 33) topic for an introduction to scheduling events.

-Note: The community name, SNMP version, and port used used by Network Monitor to connect to an SNMP asset is set on the Authentication $(page\ 40)$ tab of an asset node.
+Note: The community name, SNMP version, and port used used by Network Monitor to connect to an SNMP asset is set on the Authentication $(page\ 37)$ tab of an asset node.
 The asset node may inherit this setting from a parent node.
-See the Installation Checklist $(page\ 9)$ .
+See the Installation Checklist $(page\ 4)$.

 - Hostname The hostname of the remote SNMP agent.
 This can be either a DNS name or an IP address. - OID Enter the relevant OID. - You can specify either a named OID or a OID in number format.
 If you specify a named OID, Network Monitor tries to resolve it to its number format automatically when the field loses focus.
-Network Monitor uses the currently compiled MIBs to attempt to find the number format of the OID. - > The [...] button next to the OID field display a MIB Browser dialog that can be used to select asset identifiers from the remote SNMP agent. - ➤ When the MIB browser displays an OID number with a @string it means you can use this string as part of the OID.
-For example the OID .1.3.6.1.2.1.2.2.1.16@Intel(R) PRO/1000 MT Network Connection can be entered in the OID field instead of identifying the index number of the network connection. - Value Value to set. - Syntax Type of value.
-The value can be an integer or a string. - Inherit credentials If checked, inherits credentials from the group.
-If blank, enter event-specific credentials - SNMP version / Read community / Write community Credential used to authenticate access and run the SNMP Set event.
+Network Monitor uses the currently compiled MIBs to attempt to find the number format of the OID. - ➤ The [...] button next to the OID field display a MIB Browser dialog that can be used to select asset identifiers from the remote SNMP agent. - When the MIB browser displays an OID number with a @string it means you can use this string as part of the OID.
+For example the OID .1.3.6.1.2.1.2.2.1.16@Intel(R) PRO/1000 MT Network Connection can be entered in the OID field instead of identifying the index number of the network connection. - Value Value to set.